 If you want to try your favourite Shiraz in a warm and cosy atmosphere, you should visit the De luliis Wines.
 Located in Pokolbin, this family-owned place has been producing wine since 2001, although the De Iuliis family have made the Hunter region their home since 1960.
 The highlight of this place is that it produces wine that bears the trademark Hunter regionality.
 So, to taste wine at the De luliis Wines is to taste the authentic flavour of the Hunter Valley!
 Learn more about this winery at https://dewine.com.au/.

 LDR vineyard shiraz Touriga

-If you are into more fruity wine flavour, you can try the LDR vineyard shiraz Touriga at the De luliis Wines.
+If you are into more fruity wine flavours, you can try the LDR vineyard Shiraz Touriga at the De luliis Wines.
 This wine is a combination of 80% of Shiraz and 20% of Touriga Nacional.